 You don’t need to bring anything but yourself and an open mind!

-We will provide towels, toiletries, earplugs, a vaseline-type product (for covering minor cuts and grazes), makeup remover, and hairdryers.
+We will provide towels, toiletries, earplugs, a vaseline-type product (for covering minor cuts and grazes), and hairdryers.

 You don’t need to bring a swimming costume, as it is fine to float naked, in fact we recommend it.

 You may wish to bring your own cosmetics, and if you wear contact lenses, please bring your kit to take them out.

 If you will be floating while on your period, please use a tampon or menstrual cup to control your flow, as you would in a swimming pool.
 If you use a tampon please ensure it is fully inserted before your float.

 From our toilet roll to our shower gel, we’re proud of the products we’ve chosen.
 You can read about some of our suppliers here.

 When you book you will be sent appointment details by email, but in the mean time if you’d like to get your bearings you can check out our location here.

 Please aim to arrive 15-20 minutes before your appointment time.
 The float itself is approximately 1 hour in duration, but we recommend you allow at least 2 hours for your first float.
 This is to allow time to be shown around beforehand, and time to relax afterwards.